Things to Do in Dunedin, New Zealand – Activities, Tours & Attractions

 Explore Dunedin’s Historic Landmarks

-Discover the Wildlife of Otago Peninsula
+Discover Wildlife on the Otago Peninsula

-Unwind at Dunedin’s Best Beaches
+Relax at Dunedin’s Coastal Beaches

 Two sea lions resting peacefully on a sandy beach on the Otago Peninsula, Dunedin.